enzed-hamed/mini-wireshark/README.md

 # Mini Wireshark
-This is a simple packet capture software just like wireshark, while supporting very few protocols but offers much better graphic.
-It also has the option to save captured packets to '.pcap' file which lator can be open using wireshark itself.
+This is a simple packet capture software just like wireshark.
+While supporting only a few main protocols, it's accurate and offers clean graphical ui.
+Software has the option to save captured packets in form of `.pcap` files which further can be analysed with wireshark.